-An LEA may recover either more or less indirect cost in a fiscal year by applying its rate than it actually incurred in that period.
-An LEA derives its indirect cost rate and direct cost base for use in each accounting period (fiscal year) from the SEA that calculated the rate using the prior year Certified Annual Report (CAR).
+An LEA may recover either more or less indirect cost in a fiscal year by applying its approved methodology than it actually incurred in that period.
+An LEA derives its indirect cost rate and direct cost base for use in each accounting period (fiscal year) from prior year audited financial statements.
 Consequently, the LEA identifies the indirect cost to be recovered in the current fiscal year by applying a rate derived from prior year costs to a base consisting of current year direct costs.
-Such "adding of apples to oranges" is unavoidable because the CAR is inherently retrospective; actual cost data for the 2011-2012 fiscal year are neither complete, final, until well into the 2012-2013 fiscal year.
-Therefore, there is a two-year time lag between the LEA actually incurring indirect costs and those costs being used in the calculation of the rates.
+Such "adding of apples to oranges" is unavoidable because audited financial statements are inherently retrospective; actual cost data for the 2011-2012 fiscal year are neither complete, final, nor validated by audit until well into the 2012-2013 fiscal year.
+By then, the LEA is formulating its ICRP for the next year.
+Therefore, there is a two-year time lag between the LEA actually incurring indirect costs and those costs becoming available for use in formulating an ICRP.